top of page

 Meet the team

-The COMMS team designs the interface between the satellite and ground station.
+The Communications team designs the interface between the satellite and ground station.
 This requires dealing with advanced hardware structures, understanding constraints of radio communication, and deciding how data should be formatted to be received and transmitted by the satellite.
 All radio communication from the satellite utilize a programmable transceiver allowing for greater design flexibility.
 Additionally, the satellite will be operational by any amateur satellite station.

 Meet the team